-The objective of the evaluation of the crowdsourced data was to identify if there are specific conditions when crowdsourced speeds on an arterial could appropriately reflect the speed at a specific location.
+The objective of evaluating the crowdsourced data was to identify whether there were specific conditions when crowdsourced speeds on an arterial could appropriately reflect the speed at a specific location.
 Crowdsourced speeds reflect a corridor speed and may need adjustments to be able to adequately reflect the speed at a specific location within the corridor.
-Speed and volume data in 15-minute increments for two weeks at nine sites were obtained using on-road tubes and from a vendor who sells crowdsourced speed data.
+Speed and volume data in 15-min increments for 2 weeks at nine sites were obtained using on-road tubes and via a vendor of crowdsourced speed data.
 These data streams were fused using the site number, date, and time for each of the 15-min periods.
 The difference between the tube data and the crowdsourced data was calculated and called TMCS.
 The research team conducted the analysis using decision trees to identify those variables most associated with the smallest values of TMCS.

 The geometric variables that had the greatest influence on TMCS were the number of signals and the number of driveways within a corridor.
-Those corridors with a smaller number of signals (less than 4) and a smaller number of driveways (less than 13) were associated with smaller values of TMCS.
-When focusing on variables associated with a specific 15-min period, congested periods (level of service D or E) were associated with the smallest TMCS values.
-When only including non-congested periods (i.e., level of service A, B, or C), weekends (Saturday or Sunday) were associated with the smallest TMCS.
+Those corridors with a smaller number of signals (< 4) and a smaller number of driveways (< 13) were associated with smaller values of TMCS.
+When focusing on variables associated with a specific 15-min period, congested periods (LOS D or E; approaching unstable flow or unstable flow, respectively) were associated with the smallest TMCS values.
+When only including non-congested periods (i.e., LOS A, B, or C), weekends (Saturday or Sunday) were associated with the smallest TMCS.